 Reach us for Turkish Trademark Infringement Law Suits

 Since its foundation in 1996, Ata Patent has been the choice of numerous clients throughout the World.
 At Ata Patent, we partner with our clients to grow their businesses by protecting their intellectual property with strategic planning, customized and scalable solutions, and cost-effective project management.
-We prosecute and maintain patents and trademarks across a variety of industries and in multiple countries, litigate in IP courts and before TPO.
+We prosecute and maintain patents and trademarks across a variety of industries and in multiple countries, litigate in IP courts and before TPTO.

 Ata Patent attorneys not only prosecute but also litigate patents, giving you a distinct advantage.
 Rather than merely process a patent, our attorneys anticipate evolving trends and assess the likelihood of future litigation.
 We scrutinize the marketplace, continually staying abreast of changes affecting a client’s business.
 For a free consultation you may reach our IP litigation attorneys for Turkish Trademark Infringement Law Suits by sending an e-mail or through our Contact page.